ProkopovAO/ProkopovAO/README.md

 ### My name is Alexey Prokopov :raising_hand:

-I am a beginner in the field of Data Analyst and Data Science.
+I am a beginner in the field of Data Analyst and Data Scientist.
 I want to grow and develop professionally in the IT and ML fields.

 #### Data Science: